Skip to content

 Boiler Room Scams

-Scams known as “boiler room scams” utilize intrusive, aggressive sales techniques to promote shady FX investment options.
-Scammers running these kinds of scams sometimes operate outside of contact centers and fool victims into investing in worthless or nonexistent FX goods by providing false information.
-The scammers steal the money from the victims after they have invested, leaving them with nothing.
+Deceptions known as “boiler room scams” utilize intrusive, aggressive sales techniques to promote shady FX investment options.
+Deceivers running these kinds of tricks sometimes operate outside of contact centers and fool victims into investing in worthless or nonexistent FX goods by providing false information.
+The deceivers steal the money from the victims after they have invested, leaving them with nothing.

 Scams through Software